tc39/proposal-temporal/meetings/agenda-minutes-2020-09-11.md

     * Proposal: rounding and balancing for Duration type (replaces #789) [#856](https://github.com/tc39/proposal-temporal/issues/856)

-        * PDL: Time rounding is still meaningful if relativeTo is a Temporal.Date.
+        * PDL: Time rounding is still meaningful if relativeTo is a Temporal.PlainDate.

         * Discussion about whether relativeTo must be required even if you are rounding Temporal.Duration.from({months: 10}).round({smallestUnit: 'months'}).
 Conclusion: We'll adopt this behaviour but will reconsider relaxing the error for v2 if the suggestion "just add a random relativeTo" shows up on Stack Overflow due to this decision.